 Grant Park Chorus Auditions

-The Grant Park Chorus, led by Chorus Director Christopher Bell, welcomes all voice parts to audition for position.
+The Grant Park Chorus, led by Chorus Director Christopher Bell, welcomes all voice parts to audition.
 The Grant Park Chorus is a fully professional ensemble of the highest artistic caliber.
 Only highly qualified candidates should apply.

 CHORUS AUDITION DATES

 February 12—15, 2020

 February 19—22, 2020

 February 26—27, 2020